banks1990/modular-music-visualizer/README.md

 [Unlisted video of old version of MMV](https://youtu.be/BhpLwaR1Oj8)

-# Huge reorganization of core code is being worked on, expect instability
+# Huge reorganization of core code is being worked on and image rendering backend, expect instability

 # Idea